La Cuisine – In the Kitchen

 La Vie Rustic Sel de Sarriette

 Sarriette, or winter savory, is a perennial herb that grows wild in Provence.
 It is an essential ingredient in Herbes de Provence, and fresh sprigs are used to top fresh, artisinal goat cheese, the kind that La Vie Rustic’s owner used to make.
-(See her book, My Culinary Journey for the story).
+Read the story in her memoir, A Pig in Provence, available on Amazon.
 Sarriette, along with bay leaves are the classic seasoning for dried beans, like the Royal Corona beans from Rancho Gordo, pictured at left.
 When your bean recipe calls for salt, use Sel de Sarriette.
 It is also an excellent seasoning for grilled or roasted vegetables.

 LA VIE RUSTIC SWEET BAY LAUREL, FRESH